 Slow Pay: A Faulty SolutionSome organization use MSPs or VMS solutions with manual systems that are slow and inefficient.
 Others have a corporate policy to maintain higher levels of liquidity.
 In both cases, they ask suppliers to wait for payments, taking 30 or more days to pay.
 When suppliers experience the consequences of these slow-pay organizations, such as aggravated contractors, written complaints, and reduced capacity, they're unlikely to send top talent to the businesses that create those hurdles.

-Prolonged payment periods can also preclude a business from gaining access to a quality talent pool offered by local, small, and diverse suppliers.
-These suppliers generally don't have the cash flow as larger firms and may not be able to maintain their balance sheets if payment periods stretch on longer than necessary.
-An MSP that delivers prompt payment brings these suppliers and their talent pool into the fold - giving businesses a better chance of finding the perfect contractor for the job.
+Prolonged payment periods can also prevent a business from gaining access to a quality talent pool offered by local, small, and diverse suppliers.
+These suppliers generally don't have as much cash larger firms and may not be able to maintain their balance sheets if payment periods stretch on.
+An MSP that delivers prompt payments brings these suppliers and their talent pool into the fold - giving businesses a better chance of finding the perfect contractor for the job.

-A slow payment chain often leads to aggravation, frayed working relationships and fewer opportunities if dissatisfied contractors and suppliers favor other organizations.
-Perhaps the most detrimental effect of slow paying invoices is that it ultimately undermines an organization's ability to attract and secure the best candidates.
-Thankfully, organizations can avoid these unnecessary challenges by consulting their MSP or updating their VMS software to ensure their suppliers are paid accurately and rapidly.
+A slow payment chain often leads to aggravation, frayed working relationships, and fewer opportunities when dissatisfied contractors and suppliers favor other organizations.
+One of the most detrimental effects of slow paying invoices is that it undermines an organization's ability to attract and secure the best candidates.
+Organizations can avoid these unnecessary challenges by consulting their MSP or updating their VMS software to ensure their suppliers are paid accurately and rapidly.
 This simple solution improves relationships with suppliers and with contractors - and can earn an organization a reputation as the place to work.